sergrt/tiny_rx/README.md

 [22308] 3
 [22308] 4
 ```
-`SingleThreadExecutor` can be reused for different subscriptions, all the tasks will be executed in the same thread.
+A `SingleThreadExecutor` can be reused for multiple subscriptions; all tasks will be executed in the same dedicated thread.

-## Work in thread pool
+## Work in a thread pool
-To use thread pool, use another executor named `ThreadPoolExecutor`.
-Let's rewrite last example with thread pool with the capacity of 3:
+To use a thread pool, use the `ThreadPoolExecutor`.
+Let's rewrite the last example with a thread pool of capacity 3:
 ```c++
 auto thread_pool_executor = std::make_shared<tiny_rx::ThreadPoolExecutor>(3);
 std::mutex out_mutex;